 Kurt Uhlir, President, Standby Power System Consultants, Inc.

-(Battcon Technical Committee) Kurt Uhlir, founder, principal owner and President of Standby Power System Consultants, Inc., received a BS in Electrical Engineering and Technology from Southern Illinois University in 1981.
-For the past 35 years, he has specialized in stationary battery, DC power system and energy storage design, installation, maintenance and testing for electric utility, communications, industrial, mission critical sites and renewable energy applications.
+(Battcon Technical Committee) Kurt Uhlir, founder, principal owner and President of Standby Power System Consultants, Inc. received a BS in Electrical Engineering and Technology from Southern Illinois University in 1981.
+For the past 36 years, he has specialized in stationary battery, DC power system and energy storage design, installation, maintenance and testing for electric utility, communications, industrial, mission critical sites and renewable energy applications.
 At Commonwealth Edison Company (Exelon Corporation) in Chicago from 1981 to 2001, Kurt held the position of Stationary Battery and DC Auxiliary Power System Technical Expert for the Nuclear Generation Division and Transmission and Distribution Division.
-Kurt has been an active member of the IEEE PES Stationary Battery Committee (SBC) since 1988, is the current Secretary of the SBC, and has been on the Battcon Technical Committee since 2004.
+He is a member of the IEEE, has been an active member of the IEEE PES Energy Storage and Stationary Battery Committee (ESSB) since 1988, and is the current Chair of the ESSB Stationary Battery & Electrochemical Energy Subcommittee.
+He has been on the Battcon Technical Committee since 2004.

 Lesley Varga, President, Quality Standby Services, LLC